kingo132/GPD-Win-Max-Hackintosh/README.md

 * Sleep/Hibernate problem - maybe need to modify SSDT code of CPU
 * System may freeze during shutdown - may be related to sleep/hibernate problem
 * Thunderbolt 3 is not driven - need to modify SSDT and BIOS configuration
-* HDMI port is not working - maybe it will not work because Apple does not have an HDMI port in this CPU
+* HDMI port is not working - maybe it will not work because Apple framebuffer driver does not have an HDMI port on this CPU
 * iStat Menu can not read the temperature of CPU